SeppNel/CemuShake/README.md

 # Usage
 Configure your client (Ryujinx, Dolphin, etc...) like any other dsu client, with your ip and port 26760, or set up a custom port in the config file.
-Turn on controller first, open CemuShake and open your client.
+Turn on controller, open CemuShake and open your client.
 It should work.

 By default RB (R1) is a shake with no gyro, to change this see the configuration section below.